6 Reasons Why Your Students Need Close Reading

 Read more

-How to Make Romeo and Juliet Relevant to Your Students
+How to Teach Romeo and Juliet to 9th Graders and Make it Relevant

 For most students, Romeo and Juliet is their first experience reading a Shakespeare play, and so it can be a make-it-or-break-it situation.
 The pressure is on—not only are you expected to get them excited about reading the 500-year-old words in this play, but their time spent with the two tragic teenagers will set the tone for their experience with other Shakespeare plays during their high school career.
 One of the best ways to insure that your Romeo and Juliet unit